Log in with RealMe

 Technology to enable flexibility

-As a minimum, reliable WiFi connectivity should be available within net office areas.
+As a minimum, reliable and secure WiFi connectivity should be available within net office areas.
 Staff should be provided with all the tools they need to do their job regardless of their status in the organisation – role over hierarchy.

 Where it would support productivity, you should provide technologies that promote mobility.
 For example, technologies that are lightweight, high performance, space and power efficient.
 To maximise productivity and value for money, make sure you train staff to be able to use any of the technologies provided throughout the workplace with confidence.